Muts256/Nessus-Tenable/README.md

 - Allows crossing security boundaries
 - Results in full compromise of confidentiality, integrity, and availability

+---

+## Remediation

+The results of the vulnerability scan are communicated to system owners and stakeholders, with findings prioritized according to CVSS scores, business impact, and system criticality.
+Recommended remediation actions are proposed and agreed upon with the relevant owners.
+Upon completion of remediation activities, a follow-up scan was conducted to confirm closure of the identified vulnerabilities and reduce residual risk.

+---

 ## Lessons Learned

 - Gained practical experience installing and configuring the Nessus vulnerability scanner.